ABT Framework Student Resource Page Round 40 – Emory

 BUT/BECAUSE: The general to specific breakdown of the problem.
 The BUT introduces us to a general version of the problem that is typically no more than 5 words.
 It’s meant to quickly convey the emotional part of the problem.
 For example, “BUT that’s not happening,” “BUT we are failing,” and “BUT it’s not working right.”
 The BECAUSE gives us the specific informational part of the problem.

 Christmas Tree (aka Umbrella Problem): The overarching problem of your narrative.
 Your narrative may have multiple problems.
-If so, the Christmas Tree is the broad version of the problem that encompasses all of them.
+If so, the Christmas Tree is the singular broad version of the problem that encompasses all of the smaller problems.
 The Christmas Tree sometimes must be very general in order to encompass a wide variety of “ornament” problems.

 Consequence: The third of the 3 forces of Narrative (Agreement, Contradiction, Consequence).
 In narrative, the Consequence is a statement of the action that will be taken to solve the problem.
 In non-narrative, the Consequence is often a logical conclusion, not an action.
 For the purposes of this course, we will be focused on the narrative/action type of Consequence.
 In class, the Consequence is colored green.